/* * external links open in new window */

 What is an eSim card?

-In certain parts of the world, you can still buy the newest iPhone model with a physical SIM tray, especially in Asia.
-The only negative side to buying an iPhone abroad is that the AppleCare plan doesn’t include the theft option.
+In parts of Asia, you can still buy the newest iPhone model with a physical SIM tray.
+(The only negative side to buying an iPhone abroad is that the AppleCare plan doesn’t include the theft option.)

 What are the cons of an eSIM card for travel?

-They can be tricker to activate and aren’t compatible with all phones or phone plans.
-I had issues with my previous phone (iPhone 13 Pro) initially but have zero issues with my current newer iPhone.
-Now, most eSIM apps will tell you if your phone is capable.
+The cons of eSIM cards are that they can be tricker to activate and aren’t compatible with all phones or phone plans.
+I had issues with my previous iPhone 13 Pro initially (locked by Verizon) but haven’t had any issues with my current iPhone.
+Now, most eSIM apps will tell you if your phone is compatible before purchasing.

 The biggest problem with eSIM cards is that they don’t cover some remote parts of the world.
-Options are either limited to expensive.
-I struggled to find an affordable eSIM card for my trip to Laos in Southeast Asia earlier this year but was able to buy an affordable one from a local provider at the airport with no issues.
+Options are either limited or very expensive.
+I struggled to find an affordable eSIM card for my trip to Laos in Southeast Asia last year but was able to buy a cheap one from a local provider at the airport with no issues.
+I had similar issues in Africa.

 Also, learn from my mistakes: If you’re buying a regional or global eSIM card, be sure to check that every country on your trip is covered by your plan.